zediious/tpfz-sprinkles/content/en/docs/Mandatory Reading/Install/clean.md

 title: Cleaning your SSE Install
 weight: 2
 ---
 As with any modlist, it is strongly recommended that you start with a clean, unmodified installation of Skyrim: Special Edition.
-With this mod list, you will also need to install the **Skyrim Special Edition Creation Kit** from Steam.
-These are **extremely** vital parts of the installation process.
+This is an **extremely** vital part of the installation process.
 Do not skip this!
 To get your Skyrim SE to this state, follow these steps:

 1. In Steam, uninstall Skyrim: Special Edition (Right-click > Manage > Uninstall).